 ILPA Team

-The Superintendent/designee shall appoint members of a team to develop an Individual Learning Plan Addendum (ILPA) for students in grades six through twelve (6-12) assigned to an alternative school or program.
+The Superintendent/designee shall appoint members of a team to develop an Individual Learning Plan Addendum (ILPA) for students with long term placements in grades six through twelve (6-12) assigned to an alternative school or program.
 The team may consist of the lead administrator/designee of the student’s current school/program, the lead administrator/designee of the alternative school/program, counselors, teachers and other staff as appropriate.

-The Superintendent/designee shall chair the team and invite the parents, and as appropriate, the student to participate.
+The Superintendent/designee shall chair the team and invite the guardians, and as appropriate, the student to participate.

 After consideration of input of the team, the counselor or the designated administrator shall prepare or revise the ILPA to address, as appropriate, academic and behavioral needs, criteria for re-entry into the traditional program and review of student progress.